kiprasmel/git-stacked-rebase/README.md

 a branch is just a reference to some commit (literally, it's a single-line file that contains a 40-character commit SHA -- check your `.git/refs/` folder). why not just work on your latest feature branch, rebase comfortably, and then have your tool automatically update the partial branches to make them point to the correct new commits?

-from those partial branches, you can create pull requests. with this workflow, you get to comfortably iterate in a single branch; your teammates get the benefits of reviewing smaller PRs (when they're ready). win win. that's _literally_ all.
+from those partial branches, you can create pull requests. with this workflow, you get to comfortably iterate in a single branch; your teammates get the benefits of reviewing smaller PRs (when they're ready). win win. that's it.

 ---